Carbonization

-Carbonization is the conversion of organic matters like plants and dead animal remains into carbon through destructive distillation.
+Carbonization or carbonisation is the conversion of organic matters like plants and dead animal remains into carbon through destructive distillation.

 Complexity in carbonization

 Carbonization is a pyrolytic reaction, therefore, is considered a complex process in which many reactions take place concurrently such as dehydrogenation, condensation, hydrogen transfer and isomerization.

 Carbonization differs from coalification in that it occurs much faster, due to its reaction rate being faster by many orders of magnitude.